vi2k6/Maintain-Bot/.github/ISSUE_TEMPLATE/issues-of-this-repo.md

 ---
-name: Issues Of This Repo
+name: Issue Of This Repo
 about: Sent Here Your Issue With This Repo.
-title: ''
+title: 'test'
-labels: ''
+labels: 'test'
-assignees: ''
+assignees: 'test'

 ---